chevah/geck/content/sales.rst

 1. Go to Campaigns in Mailchimp.

 2. Select 'Replicate' besides 'NEW: ACME Release Announcement'.
-   If it is a security bugfix, use the Security Advisories email list.
+   If it is a security release, use the Security Advisories email list.

 3. Select the News Announcements email list.